15

 But my eyes had caught something earlier— something quiet in the display.

 The metal sat snug but gentle against her skin.
 It caught the light in a soft, understated way.
-Not flashy.
-Not trying to be noticed.
+It wasn't flashy, it wasn't trying to be noticed.

 Kind of like her.